Tanz0rz/haxe-fmod/README.md

 ## HTML5 Builds

 For HTML5 builds to work, a dedicated scene must be run before the game starts to give the FMOD Engine a chance to fully load.
-See the [example project](https://github.com/Tanz0rz/haxe-fmod-test) for a demonstration of how to handle this.
+See [`LoadFmodState.hx`](https://github.com/Tanz0rz/haxe-fmod/blob/master/example-project/EZPlatformer/source/LoadFmodState.hx) in the example project for a demonstration of how to handle this.
 The `Main.hx` file loads the startup scene, the startup scene initializes FMOD and waits for it to report back as initialized, then the game is started.

 ## FMOD Studio Project Configuration